 Trees may be referred to as male or female.

 CASCARA SAGRADA, CHITTAM BARK

 Longevity 40 to 150 years.

-Leaves Elliptic to Oblong, Glossy Dark Green, Gold, Deciduous.
+Leaves Elliptic to Oblong, Dark Green, Golden or Yellow or Orange, Deciduous.

 Black Berry, Small (0.25 - 0.50 inches), fruiting in Fall, Winter or Summer.

 Bark Light Green or Light Gray, Scaly or Smooth.

 Shading Capacity Rated as Moderately Dense in Leaf.

 Shading Capacity Rated as Moderate out of Leaf.